xxfoundation/elixxir-docs/multicast_channel.md

 channel_message_ciphertext = E_asym(RSA_private_key, channel_message)
 ```

-Here's an example of how a channel moderator would formulate their message
+Here's an example of how a channel moderator would compose their message
 in order to mute a specific user:

 ```